Spherical functors and the flop-flop autoequivalence: Examples

-In approaching such a question we have to be careful because technicalities about DG enhancements and DG lifts of functors play a fundamental role.
-For this reason, as all the functors we are interested in are Fourier Mukai functors, instead of speaking of natural transformation between the functors, we speak about morphisms between the kernels.
+In approaching such a question we have to be careful because technicalities about dg-enhancements and dg-lifts of functors play a fundamental role.
+For this reason, as all the functors we are interested in are Fourier--Mukai functors, instead of speaking of natural transformation between the functors, we speak about morphisms between the kernels.